MeshinSogoBudoRenmei/meishin-muso-ryu-website/content/post/go-is-for-lovers.md

 date = "2015-09-17T13:47:08+02:00"
 menu = ""
 tags = []
-title = "Go is for lovers"
+title = "The Virtues of Kirikaeshi"
 +++

 Hugo uses the excellent [go][] [html/template][gohtmltemplate] library for